telerik/kendo-theme-default/docs/index.md

 # Preview

-The following application demonstrates how the Kendo UI components for Angular look like when styled with the Kendo UI Default theme for Angular.
+The following example previews Kendo UI components for Angular styled with the Default theme.

 {% meta height:2200 %}
 {% embed_demo ../preview-app/ %}